Marcin-The-Pythonist/I2C_Bitcoin_tracker/README.md

   <li>And ground(i.e. 8th pin)</li>
 </ul>

-### Before launching the program make sure to enter your SSID and the password
+### Before launching the program make sure to enter your SSID and the password in the main.py file